 - 33.1.
-For each eligible fish caught, a competitor will score one hundred points. - 33.2.
-In addition to Article 32.1., competitors will also receive twenty points per centimetre length of each eligible fish.
-The recorded length will be rounded up to the next complete centimetre for scoring purposes - 33.3.
-An under-sized fish (under the eligible size limit) is not eligible to be scored and should not be recorded on a competitor's scorecard.
+For each eligible fish caught, a competitor will score one hundred points.
+The value will be defined in the Rule modifications of each championship. - 33.2.
+In addition to Article 32.1., competitors will also receive twenty points per centimetre length of each eligible fish, or per centimetre above the defined minimum size.
+The recorded length will be rounded up to the next complete centimetre for scoring purposes.
+The value will be defined in the Rule modifications of each championship. - 33.3.
+An under-sized fish (under the eligible size limit) is not eligible to be scored and should not be recorded on a competitor's scorecard. - 33.4.
+The Rule modifications must specify which scoring system will be used.